Showing posts with label TESAS. Show all posts

 The students attending those institutions should call the Students' Admin for more information.

-2023 self-sponsored students who have secured a scholarship must make travel arrangements with their universities or higher institution.
+2023 self-sponsored students who have secured a scholarship must make travel arrangements with their universities or higher institutions.

 Recommended reading: How to Secure a Govt Scholarship - TESAS